 After you’ve determined the type of bike you want plus the performance level and cost that fit both your personal needs and your budget, then you’ll want to be sure you buy a bike that fits.
 Unlike pants that can be re-hemmed, bike frame and tire sizes are fixed.
 Size parameters vary depending on the type of bike, but check out manufacturer’s sites for the bike styles that interest you and looking for sizing guides to be sure you buy a bike that fits,

-- Best Cheap Electric Bike Deals for February 2021
+- Best Cheap Backpack Deals for April 2021